uwedeportivo/torrentzip/README.md

 The API of this Go implementation is identical to the [Writer](http://golang.org/pkg/archive/zip/#Writer) part of the [archive/zip](http://golang.org/pkg/archive/zip) Go standard library package.

+## How to build zlib v1.2.8 from scratch on windows 64bit

+This section will contain information on how one can compile the needed zlib v1.2.8 library on 64bit windows machine using mingw.

 ## Implementation

 The implementation adapts [archive/zip](http://golang.org/pkg/archive/zip) to use [zlib](http://www.zlib.net/) instead of